 Sometimes, in order to be compensated fairly for your losses, you need to resort to a lawsuit against the party or insurance company liable for your damages.
 In Indianapolis, civil cases, such as claims for losses resulting from property damage and personal injuries, are heard in both the Marion Superior Court and the Marion Circuit Court.

-Before You File, Get a Free Evaluation of Your Indianapolis Accident Case
+Before You File, Get a Legal Evaluation of Your Indianapolis Accident Case

 Fender benders and other car accidents are never a fun experience, especially if there are injuries or serious damage.
-Your insurer usually will take care of everything for you, but there may be instances where you will want to file a lawsuit for injuries.
-Learn more about your legal options after an Indianapolis car accident with a free legal evaluation by an injury and accident attorney.
+Your insurer usually will take care of everything for you, but there may be instances where you'll need to file a lawsuit for injuries.
+Learn more about your legal options after an Indianapolis car accident by speaking with an experienced car accident attorney near you.